 You might get a conventional loan for the practice purchase, and an SBA 504 loan for the real estate.
 That 504 loan would likely be broken into two parts:

-This structure lets you buy both the business and the property while keeping your monthly payments manageable.
-The fixed rate portion also protects part of your loan from future interest rate hikes.
+This structure allows you to purchase both the business and the property while keeping monthly payments manageable.
+With SBA Loans for Dental Practices, the fixed-rate portion of the loan also protects part of your financing from future interest rate increases.

 Just keep in mind, the building must be at least 51% owner-occupied.
 That means you can rent out some space, but most of it needs to be used for your own practice.